 Next, you’ll need to pick a host.
 There are plenty of hosts out there, and I’ve found that many of them are all owned by the same companies.
 One of those companies is EIG, and they own a lot of different host companies.
 You will find lots of different links for different hosting companies, but if you’re just starting out, start with one that not only doesn’t charge a lot upfront but also doesn’t charge a lot once the intro special is over.

 I’ve used others in the past, but right now, I like NameCheap for domain hosting.
 This link is for 65% off of shared hosting.

 You will be able to find your domain name (aka your blog or website name) sign up for it, and then sign up for web hosting.
 Once you have your hosting nailed down, you can load WordPress onto your site.
 WordPress is a free platform that you can use to build your blog.
 The great thing about WordPress is that while it seems overwhelming, there are a lot of great videos out there, plus WordPress has tutorials on how to use all that it offers.
 If you ever have a question about what to do, just research it, and you will find the answer.

 You can also take WordPress courses through Skillshare.

 Pick a Blog Theme

 Picking a theme is also important, it’s the format or layout of your blog.
 For those just starting out, you can grab any of the available free themes.
-I highly recommend any WordPress specific theme as you know they will be kept up to date.
-Staying up to date is important, you’ll not only get the latest and greatest plugins (kind of like apps for your blog) but the latest and greatest security.
+I highly recommend any WordPress-specific theme as you know they will be kept up to date.
+Staying up to date is important; you’ll get not only the latest and greatest plugins (kind of like apps for your blog) but the latest and greatest security.